localgovdrupal/docs/docs/src/devs/getting-started/README.md

 to a web-based server environment.

 There are two main approaches to local development:

-- Using your machine's native technologies (e.g. PHP, web and database servers).
-Some operating systems come with some of the required tools pre-installed out of the box and, most of the time, you'll have to manually install the remaining ones.
+**1. Using your machine's native technologies:**

+Some operating systems come with some of the required tools pre-installed out of the box and (e.g. PHP, web and database servers).
+Most of the time, you'll have to manually install the remaining ones.
 This approach generally requires more time spent on maintaining and updating every technology separately as well as making sure that all the moving parts continuously work well together.

-- Using a containerized approach i.e. a tool such as Lando or DDEV that "packages" all the required technologies for you and simulates a server environment.
+**2. Using a containerized approach:**

+i.e. a tool such as Lando or DDEV that "packages" all the required technologies for you and simulates a server environment.
 This approach is more automated and requires less manual work as the tool takes care of every component's version updates and compatibility is guaranteed.

 No matter the local installation approach you adopt, Composer is required.